nss-evening-cohort-3/simple-calculator-milestone-1-quiz-ryan-b-writin/README.md

 ## Rules

-- You can work in pairs if you like, but it's not required.
 - Everyone forks this repo (then clone your fork).
-- Everyone has until the beginning of class on Saturday to complete this task (this includes pushing to github)
 - There should be Unit Tests on all classes and methods you create.
 - Your solution should have at least 2 total projects.
 Unit Tests should be in it's own project.
 - This is an OOP focused class.
 Therefore, there will be classes.
-No implementations should be done within the `Program` class and `Main` method.
+Your `Program` class and `Main` method should only be responsible for receiving user input and printing output.
-- If a user submits an incomplete command or expression, the calculator should **not** attempt to evaluate it and print out a useful message.
+- If a user submits an incomplete command or expression, the calculator should **not** attempt to evaluate it but print out a useful message.

-## How it should work
+## Overview of how it should work

 Starting your console application should create a prompt that looks like: